Measurement of the Casimir force between superconductors: Methods

 When the drum is cooled down, the materials thermally contract, but the contraction of the aluminium is much stronger than that of the quartz.
 To estimate the relative contractions, we use the temperature dependent material parameters included in COMSOL's basic library, for thin-film aluminium and c-axis quartz (corresponding to our z-cut wafers).
 We extrapolate the dilation coefficient of quartz below \SI{73}{\kelvin} based on literature values~\cite{Barron1982}.
-When we compute the thermal expansion down to \SI{10}{\milli\kelvin}, we see the tensile stress in the drum greatly increases, which has been previously noted by other groups working with drum resonators~\cite{Andrews2015}.
-Since the quartz substrate enforces its contraction only on the bottom side of the drum, the suspended drum strongly bends downwards.
+As a result of the larger relative contraction of the aluminium drum with respect to its substrate, it is subject to an increased tensile stress upon cooling it down to $10\,\rm mK$.
+The side walls of the drum unfold and the membrane is brought downwards, which has been previously noted by other groups working with drum resonators~\cite{Andrews2015}.
 The gap is reduced from \SI{100}{\nano\meter} to \SI{18}{\nano\meter}.
-The dominant geometric factor for the downward bend is the edge between the feet of the drum and the first suspended part.
-Note that this estimate of the drum's separation $d = 18$~\si{\nano\meter} when unperturbed by the Casimir force is entirely independent from the value of the same parameter $d = 18 \pm 0.25$~\si{\nano\meter} found by fitting experimental data.
-While we consider that the simulation method to estimate $d$ is much less reliable than the fit to experimental data, the fact that these simulations independently yield the same value gives some confidence in this estimate.
+Note that this estimate of the drum's separation $d = 18$~\si{\nano\meter} (unperturbed by the Casimir force) is found from an entirely independent estimation method from the value of the same parameter $d = 18.00 \pm 0.25$~\si{\nano\meter} found by fitting experimental data.
+While we consider that this simulation method to estimate $d$ is much less reliable than the fit to experimental data, the fact that these methods independently yield the same value gives confidence in this estimate.